Konamiman/Z80dotNet/README.md

 Z80.NET is a Z80 processor simulator that can be used as the core component for developing computer emulators, or to exercise pieces of Z80 code in custom test code.
 It is written in C# targetting the .NET Framework 4 Client Profile.

-*NOTE: If you are reading this from the overview page of the project site in BitBucket, the links to documentation and code will not work.
-Please go and open [the README file itself in the root of the source code](https://bitbucket.org/konamiman/z80dotnet/src/develop/README.md) instead.
-Thanks!*

 ## Hello, world! ##

 ```